duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 <img src="/images/blog/sorting/heap_swizzled.svg" alt="Pointers are 'swizzled': replaced by offsets" title="DuckDB's 'swizzled' row layout heap"/>

-The pointers to the string values are also overwritten with an 8-byte relative offset, denoting how far this string is offset from the start of the row in the heap (hence every `stringA` has an offset of `0`: It is the first string in the row).
+The pointers to the subsequent string values are also overwritten with an 8-byte relative offset, denoting how far this string is offset from the start of the row in the heap (hence every `stringA` has an offset of `0`: It is the first string in the row).
 Using relative offsets within rows rather than absolute offsets is very useful during merge sort, as these relative offsets stay constant, and do not need to be updated when a row is copied.

 When the blocks need to be scanned to read the sorted result, we _'unswizzle'_ the pointers, making them point to the string again.

-With this dual row-wise representation, we can easily copy around both the fixed-size rows, and the variable-sized rows in the heap.
+With this dual-purpose row-wise representation, we can easily copy around both the fixed-size rows, and the variable-sized rows in the heap.
 Besides having the buffer manager load/unload blocks, the only difference between in-memory and external sorting is that we swizzle/unswizzle pointers to the heap blocks, and copy data from the heap blocks during merge sort.

-We plan to add external capabilities on all our row-based operators by means of this row layout!
+All this reduces overhead when blocks need to be moved in and out of memory, which will lead to graceful performance degradation as we approach the limit of available memory.

 #### Comparison with Other Systems
 Now that we've covered most of the techniques that are used in our sorting implementation, we want to know how we compare to other systems.